 While much of a geotech partner’s work may be finished when construction begins to hum along at an athletic field site, their expertise can continue to be valuable.
 A project isn’t finished until it’s completely finished.
 Until then, the unexpected is always possible.
 A reliable geotech partner remains responsive, even in the latter stages of construction.

 Engineers should be only a phone call away when circumstances change and additional guidance is needed.
 Surprises can pop up in the soil, such as unusual objects that might shift or collapse and threaten the ground’s stability.
 And construction crews might need perspective on how to proceed when changing weather changes ground conditions.

 Working with Alpha-Omega Geotech ensures a good partnership throughout an athletic field construction project.
 In addition to our extensive experience in this kind of work, we’ve literally built our company around strong partnerships.
 We are known for working with architects and engineers on the design side of a project, the ‘Alpha’, all the way through the completion of all components we touch, the ‘Omega.’
-Close collaboration isn’t just our speciality, it’s good business.
-Whether you work with us or a different geotech firm, don’t settle for anything less.
+Close collaboration isn’t just our specialty, it’s good business.